 With Russian films, the opportunity to get immersed in the language and its culture is endless.

 Although there is an abundance of good Russian movies to learn Russian, the films, as mentioned above, can help you with your language studies.
-You better begin today.
+You’d better begin today.

-If you have questions or suggestions, write in the comment section below.
+If you have questions or suggestions, leave a comment below.